2022 University of Virginia shooting

 Mass shooting in Virginia, U.S.

 On the night of November 13, 2022, a mass shooting took place at the University of Virginia (UVA) in Charlottesville, Virginia, in which three people were killed and two others were injured.
 Four of the victims, including the three who died, were members of the UVA football team.
 The perpetrator, 22-year-old Christopher Darnell Jones Jr., was later taken into custody and charged with three counts of second-degree murder, as well as three counts of using a handgun in the commission of a felony.
-On November 20, 2024, Jones pleaded guilty in the shooting.
+Jones was sentenced to life in prison in November 2025.

 Shooting

+Culbreth Garage at the UVA; site of the shooting.

 The perpetrator, Christopher Darnell Jones Jr., opened fire while on a chartered bus that had returned from a UVA class trip to Washington, D.C., to see a play about Emmett Till on November 13, 2022.
 While Jones was not a part of the class on African American playwrights, which included five UVA football players, he had been invited to join the trip as he was taking a social justice class taught by the same professor.
 Before arriving at Washington D.C., Jones sent several text messages to family members telling them that he loved them and that "something would happen today".
 On the way back, Jones sat alone and did not engage in most of the discussion with others.
 He sat in a seat just behind a female student and Lavel Davis Jr. A student also recalled him talking quietly to himself.
 About two hours before the shooting, Jones sent a series of text messages to an adult mentor.
 He told the individual to contact a criminal defense attorney.
 He also texted about how the group of football players were messing with him all day and hinted about the shooting.

 Just before the shooting, Davis and Jones had a brief conversation about video games before Jones pulled out his Glock handgun.
 The first shots were heard at approximately 10:15 p.m.
 (EST) at a parking garage near the UVA drama building.
 All those involved in the shooting were on the bus.
 Some survivors said that they heard Jones yell, "Y'all been fucking with me all day" before he opened fire.
 The first people shot were Davis and the female student sitting next to him.
 Davis tried disarming Jones before collapsing from his injuries in the aisle.
 Jones then fired again at the back of his head.
 After shooting, Jones moved towards the back of the bus.
 He shot and killed D'Sean Perry after shoving a girl hiding next to him.
 He then shot and killed Devin Chandler, who was asleep while wearing noise-cancelling headphones.
 Just as Jones exited the bus, a male student, who had already escaped, returned to the bus to check for his friends.
 The student encountered Jones and tried running away before being shot in the back.
 Jones fled towards Scott Stadium to get to his car.